-Why Social Engineering Attacks Bypass Your Entire Security Stack
+Why Social Engineering Bypasses Your Technical Defenses

 Social engineering attacks bypass your firewalls, antivirus software, and network security by targeting the weakest link in any security system: human psychology.
 These attacks manipulate employees through deception, manufactured urgency, and authority exploitation to steal credentials, transfer funds, and compromise business systems—all without triggering a single technical alert.

-Unlike malware or network exploits that target technology vulnerabilities, social engineering attacks exploit fundamental human characteristics: helpfulness, trust in authority, and pressure under time constraints.
-Small businesses face disproportionate risk because threat actors recognize their limited security budgets, minimal dedicated IT staff, and inconsistent employee training—yet these organizations process the same valuable data as enterprises: customer payment information, employee Social Security numbers, proprietary business intelligence, and financial account credentials.
+Small businesses face disproportionate risk because threat actors recognize their limited security budgets, minimal dedicated IT staff, and inconsistent employee training—yet these organizations process the same valuable data as enterprises.
+The Cybersecurity and Infrastructure Security Agency (CISA) identifies human-targeted attacks as the dominant initial access vector across all business sectors.

-Understanding how these attacks work—and implementing layered defenses combining technical controls with thorough employee training—is essential for business survival in 2026.
+For tax professionals specifically, social engineering is the primary threat vector for identity theft schemes that can result in PTIN suspension and significant regulatory penalties under IRS Publication 4557.
 The National Cyber Security Alliance estimates that 60% of small business victims close permanently within six months of a successful attack, making prevention far less costly than recovery.

 Social Engineering By The Numbers